-Teen obesity has been called an epidemic by some medical experts, and it’s easy to see why.
+Medical experts have labeled teen obesity an epidemic, and it’s easy to see why.
+Teen obesity rates have tripled in the United States.
 According to the Centers for Disease Control and Prevention, nearly one in five U.S. school-age children (6 – 19 years old) was obese between 2015 and 2016.
 Since the 1970s, the percentage of obese children has more than tripled.
-There are many factors that contribute to childhood obesity, including consuming more energy (in the form of beverages and food) than the body expends or requires, issues with metabolism, poor sleep habits and genetics.
+So how do parents prevent teen obesity?

-Many parents feel ill-equipped to combat the rising tide of obesity, but it’s important to understand you can make a difference.
-Instead of being overwhelmed by statistics, focus on your own home first.
-There are many things you can do to encourage your children to make healthy dietary and lifestyle choices that will lower their risk of becoming obese.
+While many parents feel ill-equipped to combat the rising tide, knowledge is your first tool in combatting it.
+And instead of being overwhelmed by statistics, focus on your own home first.
+There are many things you can do to encourage your children to make healthy dietary and lifestyle choices that will lower your child’s risk of becoming obese.

 Rethink Portion Sizes

-Did you know that in the last 20 years, food portions in restaurants across the United States have either doubled or tripled?
+Over the last 20 years, food portions in restaurants across the United States have either doubled or tripled?
 Bloated portion sizes are now perceived as normal, and many families have increased their portion sizes at home as well.
-Encouraging your kids to eat too much food can skew their balance of energy in versus energy out, which puts them at a higher risk of becoming obese.
-It can be hard to change your kids’ perception of the proper serving size, but it’s not impossible.
-Start by making the following small changes:
+Encouraging kids and teens to eat too much food can skew the balance of the energy they take in versus the energy they put out, which puts them at a higher risk of obesity.

-- Switch out your large dinner plates with smaller plates (between 9 – 10 inches in diameter).
+- Health.com suggests switching out your large dinner plates with smaller plates (between 9 – 10 inches in diameter).

-- Enjoy snacks and treats in moderation (cut chocolate bars into smaller pieces instead of eating the whole bar).
+- Enjoy snacks and treats in moderation; cut chocolate bars into smaller pieces instead of letting them eat the whole bar.

 Eating smarter and controlling portion sizes can go a long way toward combatting obesity in your own home.